moneerrifai/superb-hedgehog/content/blog/can-you-jumpstart-your-career-with-aws-certifications.md

 categories: []
 tags: []
 image_alt: lorem-ipsum
+excerpt: >-
-excerpt: 'Certifications are a bit of a controversial topic,'
+  Certifications are a bit of a controversial topic, but you can leverage them to
 seo:
   title: ''
   description: ''